status26/riselocal/content/about/get-control.md

 date = "2016-10-19T11:29:18-05:00"
 icon = "pe-7s-joy"
 title = "Get Control"
+type = "why"

 +++
 Imagine.
 All your IT and Marketing services on one bill.
 One number to call for technical support and marketing assistance.
 From experts veterans in the digital marketing space.
 <!--more-->